5 Tips for Setting-Up your ADHD Child for Success in the New School Year

 1. Collaborate with your child

-When parents and children collaborate on ideas for improving school performance, children take responsibility for their choices and are more motivated to follow through.
+When parents and children collaborate on ideas for improving school performance, children learn to take responsibility for their choices and are more motivated to follow through.

 2. Set up academic and behavioral goals